Should you give away free digital downloads? Definitely. Here's why.

 I get it.
 When someone says something is free, the idea of connecting it to profits in any tangible way seems counterintuitive at best.

-Beyond the obvious aspect of getting more customers in the door and ready for nurturing (if not nurtured already by your product), providing a free digital download on your storefront gives you an opportunity for upsells and cross-sells.
+Beyond the obvious aspect of getting more customers in the door and ready for nurturing (if not nurtured already by your product), providing a free digital download on your website gives you an opportunity for upsells and cross-sells.

 You can read more about them in our article about how to use upsells and cross-sells, but this is the gist: